What Is the Acceptable Moisture Level in Wood?

 Wood Moisture from a Builder’s Perspective

-For most areas of the U.S., MC in the range of 9% to 14% is the acceptable or recommended MC for exterior wood or building envelope components within constructed assemblies.
+For most areas of the United States, acceptable moisture levels can be in the range of 9% to 14% MC for exterior wood or building envelope components within constructed assemblies.
 Wood MC in this range, therefore, is considered sufficiently dry for exterior in-service wood.

 Using wood with a MC above 14% MC may have deleterious long-term effects on the construction and is not recommended.